dfguerrerom/mgci-docs/docs/source/sepal/module_usage.rst

 **Language selection:**

-The SEPAL-SDG 15.4.2 :sub:`beta` tool is currently only available in English.
+The SEPAL-SDG 15.4.2 tool is currently only available in English.
 New language versions will be made available soon.

 Calculating SDG Indicator 15.4.2
 --------------------------------